Sen. George Mitchell

-Each dot in the chart below was a member of the Senate in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mitchell is shown as a purple triangle. (analysis methodology)
+Mitchell is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Mitchell sponsored bills primarily in these issue areas: